kcjengr/qtpyvcp/docs/source/install/bullseye.rst

        curl -fsSL https://repository.qtpyvcp.com/uninstall.sh | sudo sh

-   This removes the old repository and its keys.
-It does not touch any other software on your machine, and your LinuxCNC configs in ``~/linuxcnc`` are left alone.
+   This line will completely remove and purge all aspects of Probe Basic and QtPyVCP, leaving a clean slate for a fresh installation.
+Other software on your machine is not touched, and your LinuxCNC configs in ``~/linuxcnc`` are left alone.

    **Step 2 - check that it worked:**